agb32/cosmadoc/docs/source/environmental.md

 - Encouraging users to move to more efficient codes and workloads.
 - Investigation of [immersion cooling](immersion.md) technology.
 - Investigation of [underground heat storage and reuse](https://durham.readthedocs.io/en/latest/ichs/index.html)
+- System lifetime extension to minimise impact of embodied CO2

 ## Publications